 In order to ensure that program services are accessible to individuals who are either receiving, or qualify for SNAP benefits, the classes are offered at multiple locations throughout the community including schools, churches, parks, community centers, and other similar locations.

-Juntos Podemos began in July 2017 and will conclude in September 2019.
+Juntos Podemos began in July 2017.
 It is funded by the Texas Health and Human Services Commission and offers services in the four counties of the Rio Grande Valley (Cameron, Hidalgo, Starr, and Willacy).